 As to discretionary components of loan loss provisions, the first driver of earnings management purposes is attributable to income smoothing.
-Managers adjust earnings figures for several subjective reasons: banks would recognize the underlying portfolio credit risk and build up loan-loss reserves in good times to be drawn on in bad times.
-Following the previous discussion, it is hypothesized a significant association between loan loss provisions and income smoothing.
+Managers adjust earnings figures for several subjective reasons: banks would recognize the underlying portfolio credit risk and build up loanloss reserves in good times to be drawn on in bad times.
+Following the previous discussion, we hypothesize a significant association between loan loss provisions and income smoothing.
 Hence, the second hypothesis is stated as follows: